Thomas McCabe (United Irishmen): The United Irishmen

 In April 1791, McCabe resolved with Samuel Neilson, John Robb, Alexander Lowry and Henry Joy McCracken: to form ourselves into an association to unite all Irishmen to pledge ourselves to our country, and by that cordial union maintain the balance of patriotism so essential for the restoration and preservation of our liberty, and the revival of our trade.
 In October, the group invited Theobald Wolfe Tone, author of the tract Argument on Behalf of the Catholics of Ireland and his friend Thomas Russell to address a broader meeting.
 Fully persuaded of Tone's case that London-appointed Irish executive exploited sectarian division to balance “the one party by the other, plunder and laugh at the defeat of both,” McCabe and his friends formed themselves as the Society of United Irishmen.
 They would oppose "the weight of English influence" by securing an Irish parliament in which "all the people" would have "equal representation".

 Anticipating government repression, two days later McCabe joined a secret directory including Neilson, William Tenant, Robert Simms and Henry Haslett.
 McCabe house and farm (behind the Belfast Poor House) became a regular meeting place for the United Irishmen and was attacked by Dragoons in March 1793.

-As the society replicated among workingmen and women who there had maintained their own democratic ("Jacobin") clubs, and among tenant farmers long organised in secret fraternities, McCabe and others determined upon a republican insurrection for which they hoped to obtain French assistance.
+As the society replicated among working men and women who there had maintained their own democratic ("Jacobin") clubs, and among tenant farmers long organised in secret fraternities, McCabe and others determined upon a republican insurrection for which they hoped to obtain French assistance.
 McCabe was involved in procuring arms including canon that belonged to the Belfast Volunteer companies.
 By 1797, having neglected his business affairs and facing financial difficulties he moved back to Lurgan.